An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing

 \section{Abstract}

 We define an inner product on a vector space of adelic measures over a number field.
 We find that the norm induced by this inner product governs weak convergence at each place of $K$.
-The canonical adelic measure associated to a rational map is in this vector space, and the square of the norm of the difference of two such adelic measures is the Arakelov-Zhang pairing from arithmetic dynamics.
-We prove a sharp lower bound on the norm of adelic measures with points of small adelic height.
-We find that the norm of a canonical adelic measure associated to a rational map is commensurate with the Arakelov height on the space of rational functions with fixed degree.
-As a consequence, the Arakelov-Zhang pairing of two rational maps $f$ and $g$ can be bounded from below as a function of $g$.
+The canonical adelic measure associated to a rational map is in this vector space, and the square of the norm of the difference of two such adelic measures is the Arakelov--Zhang pairing from arithmetic dynamics.
+We find that the norm of a canonical adelic measure associated to a rational map is commensurate with a height on the space of rational functions with fixed degree.
+As a consequence, we show that the Arakelov--Zhang pairing of two rational maps $f$ and $g$ is, when holding $g$ fixed, commensurate with the height of $f$.